ExaScience/elprep/README.md

 ## Synopsis

-	./elprep-sfm-gnupar.py $input $output --filter-unmapped-reads --filter-unmapped-reads-strict --replace-reference-sequences ucsc.hg19.dict --replace-read-group "ID:group1 LB:lib1 PL:illumina PU:unit1 SM:sample1" --mark-duplicates --remove-duplicates --sorting-order coordinate --nr-of-threads $threads --nr-of-jobs $jobs --intermediate-files-output-type [sam | bam | cram]
+	./elprep-sfm-gnupar.py $input $output --filter-unmapped-reads --filter-unmapped-reads-strict --replace-reference-sequences ucsc.hg19.dict --replace-read-group "ID:group1 LB:lib1 PL:illumina PU:unit1 SM:sample1" --mark-duplicates --remove-duplicates --sorting-order coordinate --nr-of-threads $threads --nr-of-jobs $jobs --intermediate-files-output-type [sam | bam | cram] --intermediate-files-output-prefix name

 ## Description

 A Python script that combines the elprep split, filter, and merge commands with GNU parallel.
-The script may be used as a drop-in replacement for the elprep filter command, except that it adds a --nr-of-jobs option.
-This option is used to set the number of elprep calls that can be processed in parallel.
+The script may be used as a drop-in replacement for the elprep filter command, except that it adds a --nr-of-jobs option, which is used to set the number of elprep calls that can be processed in parallel.
+It also supports the --intermediate-files-output-type and --intermediate-files-output-prefix options for setting the matching elprep split options.

 The script is structured as follows: